Patch Release Checklist¶

 as before.

-finally add a commit that updates the patch release notes with this pull request link and description in the table.
+finally add a commit that updates the patch release notes with this pull request link and summary description.

 Once cherry picked the milestone of the original pull request should be updated to the patch milestone.